vormkracht10/laravel-google-analytics-v4/README.md

 ### Device and OS Analytics

 Methods to retrieve device and operating system analytics data for your website or application.
-You can use these methods to get information such as the most popular browsers, screen resolutions, and mobile devices used by your visitors.
+You can use these methods to get information such as the top popular browsers, screen resolutions, and mobile devices used by your visitors.
 All of the methods take a Period object as a parameter to specify the time range for the analytics data.

 Here are some examples of how to use the methods: